Reputation of William Shakespeare: In France

 Shakespeare and his works began to circulate in France from the beginning of the 18th century.
-Until this moment, the most admired English poets were Alexander Pope, John Milton, James Thomson and Thomas Gray and their texts had already been translated into French.
+Until this moment, the most admired English poets were Alexander Pope, John Milton, James Thomson and Thomas Gray, and their texts had already been translated into French.

 In the first half of the century, French intellectuals who had visited or sojourned in England for a period of time and, therefore, had had the opportunity to see theatrical representations of English plays, began to express their opinions and judgments on Shakespeare and his theatre.

 Voltaire was a prominent figure in this debate.
 In Essai sur la poésie épique (1728), he declared himself to be an admirer of the English theatre, especially of its tragedies, which he considered to be superior to all the other genres brought to the English stage.
-Voltaire’s appreciation for the English theatre was so sincere that he tried to import some of its characteristics into France.
+Voltaire's appreciation for the English theatre was so sincere that he tried to import some of its characteristics into France.
 The adoption of such features was not immediate or easy.
 In Discours sur la tragédie (1731), Voltaire had analysed all the rules that had to be categorically respected in French theatres, all the events that could be represented and those that were absolutely forbidden.
-As a result, «la delicatesse», la «bienséance» e la «coutume» dominated the French plays and they constituted an obstacle to the introduction of any innovation.
-Such mutations were scarcely appreciated by the playwrights, actors and audiences.Voltaire showed his will to partly abandon such conventions, mainly because they were an impediment for the realisation of some scenes he was working on, firstly the death of Julius Caesar.
+As a result, delicatesse, bienséance, and coutume dominated the French plays, and they constituted an obstacle to the introduction of any innovation.
+Such mutations were scarcely appreciated by the playwrights, actors and audiences.
+Voltaire showed his will to partly abandon such conventions, mainly because they were an impediment for the realisation of some scenes he was working on, firstly the death of Julius Caesar.
 The main impediment for this scene was the rule that in French tragedies, characters could commit suicide, but not murder.
 Voltaire fought to change this convention, supporting his thesis with examples from Ancient Greek theatre and the contemporary English theatre, where assassinations were regularly represented on stage.
-However, Voltaire also stated that English tragedies could turn into « un lieu de carnage».
+However, Voltaire also stated that English tragedies could turn into "a place of carnage".
 What he wanted to achieve was a compromise between tradition and innovation.

-Eventually, innovations infiltrated into French theatre and when Voltaire presented La Mort de Cèsar to his audience in 1743, he was able to represent Caesar’s death as he had originally imagined it.
+Eventually, innovations infiltrated into French theatre and when Voltaire presented La Mort de Cèsar to his audience in 1743, he was able to represent Caesar's death as he had originally imagined it.

 Voltaire also lamented that no one among his fellow countrymen had tried to translate Shakespeare.
 He personally translated the speech of Brutus in Julius Caesar, becoming the first Frenchman to translate a passage from a Shakespearean play.
 His translation was included in Discours sur la tragedie, published in 1730.
-Some years later, he translated Hamlet’s monologue, which was published in Les Lettres philosophiques (1734).
-Shakespeare’s popularity steadily increased during the century and others tested themselves with translating the Bard.
+Some years later, he freely translated Hamlet's "To be, or not to be" monologue, which was published in Les Lettres philosophiques (1734).
+Shakespeare's popularity steadily increased during the century and others tested themselves with translating the Bard.
 The appearance of numerous translations points out a change in the taste of French playwrights and audiences.